-- Width: 20 m minimum to the west of all dwellings and can including Moort Rise Road Reserve as indicated in Appendix H - Width: 20m minimum between lots (i.e. to the north and south) and on the east side of dwellings or to the lot boundary - Fuel load: reduced to and maintained at 2 tonnes per hectare - All tree crowns are a minimum of 10 m apart - All trees to have lower branches pruned to a height of 2 m - All tall shrubs or trees are not to be located within 2 m of a building (including windows) - No tree crowns or foliage is to be within 2 m of any building, this includes existing trees and shrubs and new plantings - All fences and sheds are constructed with non-combustible materials (i.e. colorbond, brick or limestone) - All shrubs to contain no dead material within the plant - No tall shrubs are to be in clumps within 3 m of the building - No trees are to contain dead material in the crown or on the bole.
+- Width: 20 m minimum between dwellings and bushfire hazard as outlined in Appendix G - Location : Within the boundaries of the lot on which the building is situated - Fuel load: reduced to and maintained at 2 tonnes per hectare - · All tree crowns are a minimum of 10 m apart - All trees to have lower branches pruned to a height of 2 m - All tall shrubs or trees are not to be located within 2 m of a building (including windows) - No tree crowns or foliage is to be within 2 m of any building, this includes existing trees and shrubs and new plantings - All fences and sheds are constructed with non-combustible materials (i.e. colorbond, brick or limestone) - · All shrubs to contain no dead material within the plant - No tall shrubs are to be in clumps within 3 m of the building - No trees are to contain dead material in the crown or on the bole.